Chief Executive

 Kate Arnold

-As our Grants and Operations Manager, Kate ensures our mental health and wellbeing grants support communities and individuals to explore their big ideas.
+As our Community Partnerships and Practice Manager, Kate ensures our mental health and wellbeing grants support communities and individuals to explore their big ideas.
 Kate is the Foundation’s lead support on the Our Town initiative and leads the design and implementation of our mental health grants: Spark, Discovery, and Strategic Partnerships.
 Through her role she ensures alignment of the Foundations strategy and operations.
 Kate joined Fay Fuller from the Don Dunstan Foundation with a background in community development and community services, and an educational background in Management and International relations.
 This experience informs and grounds Kate’s understanding of the challenges within the charity and non-profit sector when it comes to sourcing ongoing funding that is fit for purpose.
 In our current partnerships Kate supports strategic planning; balancing different needs, lenses, and priorities and bringing together the small details and the big picture.
 Kate is great to chat to if you have questions about our approach or practice, partnering with the Foundation, or have a general enquiry or support request.

 Grants and Engagement